 Keep premium content gated

-One of the tried and tested ways to generate B2B leads is to use gated content.
+One of the tried and tested methods for B2B lead generation is to use gated content.
 Gated content refers to content that users can only access by entering their contact information.
 This is a common way for businesses to gather information from the visitors to their website, generate new leads and sales.

 It is worth pointing out that this does not mean that you demand subscriptions or some form of financial payment for your content.
-What visitors to the website are expected to offer in exchange for the gated content is their personal and contact information.
+To access the gated content on the website, visitors need to provide their personal and contact information.

 In order to maximise the leads generated from gated content, your business has to ensure that most of the premium content on the website is gated.
 Gating premium content helps you give real value to your consumers in exchange for their contact information.

 Premium content like eBooks, white papers and webinars will get many clicks from visitors who are genuinely interested in your business and possibly your product.
 These are the best visitors to get contact information from and engage further to make sales.
 This is why your company should always keep a gate to your website’s premium content.

 Another tactic you can use for B2B lead generation is to repurpose old content.
 Normally as part of the content life cycle, content is created, used, and left up as a testament to the business’ historical work.
 However, this does not have to be the end of that content’s life cycle, especially if it got a good response from the target audience.

 Whenever you are creating new content, it is not easy to know how that content will perform.
 However, you will have a reference point for how you expect that content to perform with old content.
 A campaign that generated many page visits and lead conversions could be repurposed and used to generate even new leads and create new visits and speak to new demographics.